leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ## Digitizing in QGIS

-A key element of high quality digitized data is maintaining a consistent scale.
+An important element of high quality digitized data is maintaining a consistent scale.
 This means that once you begin digitizing a layer at 1:500 for example, the rest of that layer must be digitized at 1:500 scale.
 You can zoom in and out a little bit if you need better context but avoid digitizing at a variety of scales.
 This does not mean you have to use the same scale for the entire project, you only have to maintain that scale for the layer you are working on.

 Some useful plugins to install before digitizing are "Clipper" and "Locate points along lines".
 Toolbars you'll want to have enabled are Digitizing, Advanced Digitizing, and Snapping.
 To enable toolbars, find view then toolbars or right click on the toolbars that are already enabled to see more.